fvsch/gulp-task-maker/doc/configuring-tasks.md

 `gulp-task-maker` uses system notifications, via the `node-notifier` package, to signal configuration errors.
 (It can also use system notifications for errors occuring when processing source files, if tasks use the `tools.logErrors` or `tools.commonBuilder`.)

-To enable system notifications, use the `NODE_NOTIFIER` or `NOTIFY` environment variables.
+To enable system notifications, use the `GTM_NOTIFY` environment variable.
 You can do it globally in your `~/.bashrc` or similar, but I recommend using npm scripts for this.

 For example, your `package.json` could look like this: